-Maintaining investment treaty protection in terminations Forms of termination of investment treaties
+Maintaining investment treaty protection in the face of termination Forms of termination of investment treaties

 An investment treaty can be terminated in two ways: unilateral termination and termination by mutual consent.

 Unilateral termination

 In general, a BIT can be unilaterally terminated by one contracting party without the consent of the other party through a tacit renewal clause or a fixed-term clause.